micmejia/bible-dump/NKJV/Hebrews/Heb 10.md

 Previously saying, "Sacrifice and offering, burnt offerings, and _offerings_ for sin You did not desire, nor had pleasure _in them_" (which are offered according to the law),

 ###### 9
-then He said, "Behold, I have come to do Your will, [^b]O God."
+then He said, "Behold, I have come to do Your will, O God."
 He takes away the first that He may establish the second.

 ###### 10
-By that will we have been [^c]sanctified through the offering of the body of Jesus Christ once _for all._ ## Christ's Death Perfects the Sanctified
+By that will we have been sanctified through the offering of the body of Jesus Christ once _for all._ ## Christ's Death Perfects the Sanctified

 ###### 11
 And every priest stands ministering daily and offering repeatedly the same sacrifices, which can never take away sins.